SITCommunity/NekoUI-Download/README.md

 > - CurseForge: [NekoUI-CurseForge]
 > - Modrinth: [NekoUI-Modrinth]
 >
-> or you can download it from NekoUI Official Github Release:
+> or you can download it from Other NekoUI Official Platfroms:
 > - Github: [Github Release]
+> - Website: [Website]

 ### How To Use The Mods
 > Copy the mod jar file into ".minecraft/mods" Folders.